ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 - "Be able to install and use necessary bioinformatics software tools."
 - "Become familiar with best practices in preparing data for analysis."
 - "Gain hands-on experience and develop skills to be able to use BASH to gather omic data for analysis."
+- "Develop BASH scripting skills to efficiently integrate R scripts into a coherent data analysis pipeline."
 keypoints:
 - "Explore available omics databases before you design your analysis workflow"
 - "Thoroughly explore the supplamental materials of research study papers."